tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 title: Site components deployment
 ---

 In order to allow for a quick site setup, we make use of Docker containers.
-That let us set up the website (client and server with its database), gameservers and optionally a Mumble server.
-In order to start the site, you have to have all files specified below.
+That lets us set up the website (client and server with its database), gameservers and optionally a Mumble server.
+In order to start looking into deploying your own tf2pickup.org instance, you have to have all files specified below.
 Examples are based on [tf2pickup.fi](https://tf2pickup.fi) website, domain and their Discord server.

 ## Prerequisites